sergioRozenszajn/approuter-html5-repo-example/README.md

 - htmlappdeployer
   * Uses the html5 app deployer npm from sap.npm.registry
-  * Contains a resources folder with one or more html5 applications that will be uploaded to html5 app repo.
+  * Contains a resources folder with 2 html5 applications that will be uploaded to html5 app repo.
 Note the manifest.json and xs-app.json files
   * Owns the html5-apps-repo/app-host service instance that enables html5 app deployer to upload content into html5 app repo

 Lets' get started!